apply to serve on the city of sausalito general plan advisory committee ( gpac )

 The City of Sausalito General Plan, adopted in 1995, is a policy document that is often referred to as the "constitution" of a community.
 The General Plan reflects the vision, goals, and values of the community and serves as a basis for decisions that affect the City's future growth and development, future budget decisions, and the allocation of City services.
 There are seven required “Elements” of General Plans in California: Land Use, Circulation, Housing, Conservation, Open Space, Noise, and Safety.
 The General Plan outlines goals and policies related to a range of topics within the required Elements, including: land use, community design, historic preservation, downtown and commercial development, streets and transportation, parks and open space, neighborhood character, the environment, public health and safety, and other matters of importance to Sausalito.

-The Sausalito City Council seeks to appoint additional persons interested in the General Plan Advisory Committee (GPAC) to guide the General Plan update effort.
+The Sausalito City Council seeks to fill a City-resident vacancy on the General Plan Advisory Committee (GPAC).
+The GPAC guides the General Plan update effort.

-The City is embarking on an update to the General Plan to look back on the policies and goals that were developed in 1995, and identify where improvements or changes are needed to respond to current and anticipated conditions.
+The City is conducting an update to the General Plan to look back on the policies and goals that were developed in 1995 and identify where improvements or changes are needed to respond to current and anticipated conditions.
 The General Plan Update will be a three-year process involving participation from community members through public meetings, workshops, and online surveys.
 The effort will involve extensive data gathering and analysis, and will be assisted by a consultant team.

 GPAC Mission.
 The mission of the General Plan Advisory Committee (GPAC) is to facilitate, in concert with city staff, consultants and the public, the update of the 1995 Sausalito General Plan.
 The GPAC will encourage a General Plan Update that respects and enhances the natural and built environment in Sausalito, recognizes future development opportunities and limitations, and conserves the cultural, historic, artistic, business, social and neighborhood diversity and character that is embraced by the Sausalito community.

 Role of the GPAC.
-The GPAC, a Council-appointed advisory committee consisting of 11 members, is an advisory body serving the Sausalito community through the General Plan Update (the “Project”) process.
+The GPAC, a Council-appointed committee consisting of 13 members, is an advisory body serving the Sausalito community through the General Plan Update (the “Project”) process.
+As of January 2019, there is a vacancy on the GPAC.
 The GPAC supplements the community input provided at public workshops and will provide feedback and guidance throughout the General Plan Update process.
 The GPAC, working with the Project consultant team and City staff, has the following functions:

 Provide feedback and direction to the Project consultant and City staff, with the goal of developing General Plan policies and objectives that are responsive to the community’s input, current and future conditions, city-wide goals, and the long-term vision for Sausalito.